syslogic/agconnect-publishing-gradle-plugin/README.md

 ### Example Log Output

-The log output for task `:mobile:publishReleaseAab` explains what it does.<br/>
+The log output for task `:mobile:uploadReleaseAab` explains what it does.<br/>
 To be precise, it only uploads APK/ABB packages, but does not release them.

 ````
 > Task :mobile:bundleRelease
-> Task :mobile:publishReleaseAab
+> Task :mobile:uploadReleaseAab
 > POST /api/oauth2/v1/token HTTP/1.1
 > HTTP/1.1 200 OK
 > GET /api/publish/v2/upload-url?appId=000000000&releaseType=1&suffix=aab HTTP/1.1